Richard Chenoweth is a nationally recognized architect specializing in

 Here's my Virtual Reality of the Dupont North Station - the crown jewel of the DC Metro Canopy Program.

-Richard also specializes in residential architecture and particularly enjoys using formal languages that
+Richard also specializes in residential architecture and particularly is adept at using formal languages that

-Read more here about how Richard will work with you to assess your situation and your needs, and to plan a design or renovation at any scale - from custom cabinetry to a new house or addition.
+You can read more here.
+The key is to assess your situation and your needs, and to plan a design or renovation at any scale - from a new house or addition down to custom millwork.